Yeast flocculation: Zymolectin interaction theory

 The accepted mechanism of flocculation involves a protein-carbohydrate model.
 Fully flocculent yeast cells exhibit carbohydrate α-mannan receptors and protein zymolectins.
 Zymolectins are so termed as they may not be true bivalent lectins.
 It has been suggested that zymolectin interactions between the protein and mannan moities results in the flocculation phenotype with Ca2+ ions required for the correct conformation of the zymolectins.
 Co-flocculation between Kluyveromyces and Schizosaccharomyces has been shown to be by a “lectinic” mechanism.
-This theory explains the essential role of calcium and how deproteinisation affects flocculation.

 Flocculation zymolectins and phenotypes

 Three flocculation phenotypes have been elucidated based on the zymolectins they produce: Flo1 (Stratford and Assinder, 1991) NewFlo (Stratford and Assinder, 1991) and Mannose Insensitive (MI).
 These flocculation phenotypes differ in the time of the onset of flocculation and the sugar inhibition of flocculation.

 The genetic control of yeast flocculation has not been extensively studied.
 Recent reports suggest genes encoding lectin-like proteins exhibit close sequence homology.
 Furthermore, it seems that FLO genes have interchangeable functions that can compensate for one another.